-Term 1 Tracking Reports for S2 and S3
+Tracking Reports for S1, S2 and S3

 What are we reporting on?

 In Performing Arts, the tracking reports provide a holistic overview of the Curriculum for Excellence level the young person is working at.
 The young people are working between level 2 and level 4.
 In each level there are benchmarks for composing, performing and understanding music.
+In drama there are benchmarks for Character, Creating and Presenting and Reflecting in each level.

 What are the young people learning in class?